1. Home

 Sugar comes in many forms, including:

-By 2022, all food labels in Canada will list sugars in brackets after “Sugars”.
-To find out more, go to the page Food labelling changes This hyperlink will open in a new window. on the Government of Canada website.
+All food labels in Canada must list sugars in brackets after “Sugars”.
+To find out more, go to the page Sugars: Using the food labels on the Government of Canada website.

 The main foods that sugar is added to are:

-Added sugar provides calories and has no nutritional benefit.
-Sugar is also linked to the development of many health problems such as tooth decay and diabetes.
-Limit your daily sugar intake as much as possible.
+Excessive sugar consumption is linked to the development of many health problems such as tooth decay and type 2 diabetes.
+Limiting your daily sugar intake as much as possible is beneficial for your health.
 To reduce the amount of sugar in your diet, follow these tips:

-• Avoid sugary drinks, such as soft drinks, fruit drinks, energy drinks, sports drinks, iced tea and coffee, sweetened water or 100% pure fruit juice.
+• Limit your consumption of sugary drinks, such as soft drinks, fruit drinks, energy drinks, sports drinks, iced tea and coffee, sweetened water or 100% pure fruit juice.
+Consume them less often and in smaller quantities.

 • Choose milk or enriched plant-based drinks such as unsweetened enriched soy drinks.
 Avoid sweetened milk, for example chocolate or vanilla milk, for it contains added sugar.